The Blue Lagoon

 Where is the Blue Lagoon?

-Just 23 km (a 20-minute drive) from Keflavik International Airport, the Blue Lagoon is located in the rugged lavascape of the Reykjanes Peninsula in south west Iceland.
-It can easily be added to the beginning or end of your itinerary, after you’ve landed at Keflavik, or before your flight home.
-Just ask one of our Iceland Travel Specialists to prebook a visit.
+Just 23 km (a 20-minute drive) from Keflavik International Airport, the Blue Lagoon is located in the rugged lavascape of the Reykjanes Peninsula in south-west Iceland.
+It can easily be added to the beginning or end of your itinerary after you’ve landed at Keflavik, or before your flight home.
+Just ask one of our Iceland Travel Specialists to pre-book a visit.
 If you want to stay nearby, we recommend the Northern Light Inn – as well as a 360-degree observation lounge, perfect for aurora spotting during winter, it’s right next door to the Blue Lagoon.
 The capital, Reykjavik, is 47 km (about a 50-minute drive) away.
-Our 3-night Blue Lagoon Spa Break is based here.
+Our 3-night Reykjanes Explorer and Blue Lagoon Break is based here.

 The water is actually a milky-white colour but the silica it contains as well as the way it reflects sunlight, produces a dramatic turquoise tone!